 There are two big takeaways from the interview.
 Notice the importance of finding a suitable location to build.
-In Jaimie’s case, she was the first in her district to build a shipping container home.
+In Jaimie’s case, she was the first in her area to build a shipping container home.
 This meant everything was a first for both her and her local planning department.
-This can be expensive and time consuming because there are no established precedents for any issues which can arise.
+This can be expensive and time-consuming because there are no established precedents for any issues which can arise.

 Shipping containers aren’t always the cheapest building material to use.
 The merits of shipping container construction should be carefully balanced against the unique requirements of your particular build.
 For more information, be sure to read the article on when to build with shipping containers.